top of page

 1993

-ESB has operated over the last decade with an output of absolute reference for what concerns loudspeakers, designed and manufactured solely for use in the car.
+Over the last decade, ESB produced reference-quality speakers, designed and manufactured solely for use in the car.
 These excellent speakers were added in 1993.
-This new line was named the 7000 Series, as they were a match of the famous 7 Series home speakers.
-The 7000 series was greeted immediately with a real critical acclaim and audience, thanks to their remarkable sonic characteristics and absolutely top level construction.
+This new line was named the 7000 Series, as they were a match to the famous 7 Series home speakers.
+The 7000 Series was greeted immediately with critical acclaim, thanks to their remarkable sonic characteristics and absolute top-level construction.
 Particularly notable were the UMA-800 unified mid-high unit and the 480-S2 46cm subwoofer, but many other components were also made to complete the Series.

 bottom of page